DLoc03/HD-Global-Study/README.md

 * cd scripts => php seeder.php to create default data from .env file

 - Running frontend:
+  - Create .env file in client and admin, then and initialize the value for VITE_API_URL (Is the server URL)

 * cd client => type the command `npm run dev`
 * cd admin => type the command `npm run dev` and do the steps below: